nclient/NClient/README.md

 <a name="features-response" />

-## HTTP response
+### HTTP response
-You can get the full HTTP response, not just the body.
+You can get the full HTTP response from the client's method, not just the body.
-If your interface is used only as a client and you want to always get an HTTP response, you have the following options:
+If your interface is used only as a client and you want to always get an HTTP response, you have the following options: return the NClient `IHttpResponse` or return the original transport response.
 #### IHttpResponse
-If you use a default transport (`NClient.Providers.Transport.Http.System`) and want to receive an HTTP response along with a deserialized body:
+If you use a default transport (`NClient.Providers.Transport.Http.System`) and want to receive an HTTP response along with a deserialized body, return `IHttpResponse` or `IHttpResponse<T>`:
 ```C#
 public interface IMyClient
 {
     [GetMethod] Task<IHttpResponse<Entity>> GetAsync(int id);
     [PostMethod] Task<IHttpResponse> PostAsync(Entity entity);
 }
 ...

 HttpResponse<Entity> response = await myClient.GetAsync(x => x.GetAsync(id: 1));
 Entity entity = response.EnsureSuccess().Value;
 ```
-You can also specify the type of expected error that is returned in body with failed HTTP statuses:
+If you want to specify the type of expected error that is returned in body with failed HTTP statuses, then use `IHttpResponseWithError<TValue, TError>` or `IHttpResponseWithError<TError>`:
 ```C#
 public interface IMyClient
 {
     [GetMethod] Task<IHttpResponseWithError<Entity, Error>> GetAsync(int id);
     [PostMethod] Task<IHttpResponseWithError<Error>> PostAsync(Entity entity);
 }
 ...

 IHttpResponseWithError<Entity, Error> response = await myClient.GetAsync(x => x.GetAsync(id: 1));
 Error? error = response.Error;
 ```
+Oviously controller cannot implemetn the interface that returns HTTP response, so the controller should return what it should, and you need to create a client interface, inherit it from the controller interface and override the method by changing the return type to HTTP response (see `OverrideAttribute` in [Annotation](#features-annotation-override) section).
 #### Transport response
-If you lack IHttpResponse functionality or you use a non-default transport, then you can return transport responses.
+There are cases when there is not enough functionality of `IHttpResponse`, then you can return transport responses.
 If you use `NClient.Providers.Transport.Http.System` transport package, you can do this:
 ```C#
 public interface IMyClient
 {